abdlquadri/DawahcastMobileApp/README.md

 `ionic serve`

-Follw the generated url to view the running instance from you broswer.
+Follw the generated url to view the running instance from you broswer like the screenshot above.

 `http://localhost:8100`